If the body is the reflection of the soul, I need some soul-searching. No… Wait… That’s not it.

 Aside from the confidence and pride I had in my football dominance, I didn’t ever think about being fat, or big-boned.

-Then came 7th and 8th grade girls.
+Then came 7th and 8th-grade girls.
 I began learning to use my confidence and strength, and I learned to suck in my stomach.
 I learned that skinnier was better.
 It worked for a while.

-And I guess I never really realised I was unhappy with my body again, until I was in my forties and married with a kid.
+And I guess I never really realized I was unhappy with my body again until I was in my forties and married with a kid.
 I looked down one day to discover that the stress eating at my crazy job, and my older metabolism had conspired against my big bones and created a ME that didn’t feel much like me.
 And walking around cussing and spitting and peeing wasn’t going to get me back into shape.